 Not only can a helmet camera provide you with vital evidence in your defence, but it could also be proof against false allegations, and will increase confidence when cycling to work.

 And before joining the traffic on your bike we would also advise you to carefully read through The Highway Code – Rules for Cyclists.
-If you are more of a visual learner check out one of many British Cycling videos about commuting by bike below.

 Cycling in a large city takes some getting used to, and the more you do it, the more you’ll start to recognise certain offenders breaking codes of urban cycling etiquette.
 If you’re nervous or unsure about cycling in the city, don’t worry, your confidence will come with experience.
 Here’s a list of: